metabrainz/musicbrainz-server/INSTALL.md

     This will download the .po files for your language(s) of choice to the po/ folder with the correct filenames.
+    If you want to get /all/ translations, you can also use `tx pull -a`.

+    Note that you will need to join the MetaBrainz Foundation organization (https://www.transifex.com/musicbrainz/public/) in order to be able to do this, or you will get `Forbidden` errors from `tx pull`.

 4. Install translations